IPED has 3 Co-Editors in Chief: Dr Abigail Powell, Professor Kate Sang, and Dr Rebecca Finkel.

 Kosum Omphornuwat is a lecturer in the Women, Gender, and Sexuality Studies Programme (WGSSP), College of Interdisciplinary Studies, Thammasat University, Thailand.
 Her research interests lie in an understanding of women’s lived experiences and everyday practices in relation to their bodies.
 She teaches media representation and the politics of the body.
 Kosum completed her Ph.D. in the Department of Social Sciences at Loughborough University, UK.

-Abigail Powell is an academic researcher at the Social Policy Research Centre (SPRC), UNSW Australia.
+Abigail Powell is a Professor of Sociology and Social Policy at the University of Lincoln (UK).
 Abigail’s research interests are in gender, diversity, work-life balance, young people and social policy.
-She joined SPRCthe Social Policy Research Centre in 2009, having previously worked as a researcher for five years at Loughborough University in the UK, where she also completed her PhD.
-Abigail currently holds two Australian Research Council grants:; the first is a fellowship investigating whether flexible work arrangements promote work-life balance for employees in Australia; the second is an, an industry partnership grant examining gender equity and diversity in the Australian construction sector.
+She previously worked for the SPRC (the Social Policy Research Centre) at the University of New South Wales (2009-2019), having previously worked as a researcher for five years at Loughborough University in the UK, where she also completed her PhD.
+Abigail currently holds two Australian Research Council grants: the first is a fellowship investigating whether flexible work arrangements promote work-life balance for employees in Australia; the second is an, an industry partnership grant examining gender equity and diversity in the Australian construction sector.
 Abigail is experienced in mixed-methods research and analysis, evaluation research and project management.

 Jeannette Silva Flores is a Doctoral Researcher in Sociology at the University of Warwick, UK.
 She did her BA in Sociology at the Pontificia Universidad Católica, Chile, her Diploma in Public Opinion at the Universidad Diego Portales, Chile and Masters in Global Studies at Lund University in Sweden.
 Jeannette has a wide range of research interests within the field of sociology of education, and sociology of work and professions.
 She is also interested in topics such as: gender and higher education; feminist theories, methodologies, and social movements; citizenship and migration.
 She is a Student Essay Awards co-ordinator of this journal.